-Yes another old apple variety, the Haralson Apple are beloved despite their short growing season because of their hardiness and the fact that their trees don’t take up a lot of space while still producing many apples.
+Yet another old apple variety, the Haralson Apple is beloved despite their short growing season because of their hardiness and the fact that their trees don’t take up a lot of space while still producing many apples.
+Check Availability.

-Stayman Apples have been revered by bakers and chefs all over their world for their extraordinary culinary qualities.
+Stayman Apples have been revered by bakers and chefs all over the world for their extraordinary culinary qualities.
 Stayman apple trees are very large.
+Check Availability.

 Known for their unique yellow color, Opal Apples were accidentally created in Czechia, and are closely related to the Golden Delicious Apples.